 21 Traditional Cantonese Meals: The Best List

 What comes into your mind when you think about your favorite Chinese restaurant?
 What Chinese food can you think of?
-Dim sum, soup dumplings, rice porridge, steamed fish, and other Chinese dishes that we enjoy; who will think that it all came from the Guangdong Province in Southern China?
+Dim sum, soup dumplings, rice porridge, steamed fish, and other Chinese dishes that we enjoy—who would think that they all came from the Guangdong Province in Southern China?

 In this blog, let’s satisfy our cravings by learning about traditional Cantonese meals filled with signature Cantonese flavors.